cameronneylon/barcelona-declaration-website/content/_index.md

 </br>
 {{< /rawhtml >}}

-* Publication of the Paris Conference report - outlining the roadmap of collective actions - [read more](/conference_2024_paris).
+* Call for participation and contributions to the 5th Workshop on Open Citations & Open Scholarly Metadata (Bologna, 28-29 May 2025) is now open - [read more](/conference_2025_bologna)

 * Call for participation and coordination of working groups - [read more](/conference_2024_paris).

-* Announcing Workshop on Open Citations & Open Scholarly Metadata 2025 (WOOC 2025) May 28-29 in Bologna, Italy - [read more](/conference_2025_bologna).

 {{< rawhtml >}}
 </br>